 History of the Wieliczka Salt Mines

-Touring the Wieliczka salt mines takes approximately three hours.
+The Wieliczka salt mines tour takes approximately three hours.
 And once you start the guided tour, you’re committed.
 There is no place to bail out early if your child gets fussy.
 So plan accordingly.
-We brought snacks, an iPhone loaded with cartoons and a stuffed animal.
+We brought snacks, an iPhone loaded with cartoons, and a stuffed animal.
 Still, our daughter got a little fussy during the tour.
-We hung back and stayed toward the back of the tour.
+We stayed toward the back of the tour group so we didn’t bother anyone.
 Although the guide is with you the entire time, you listen to him speak on a headset, so luckily our fussy toddler was my causing too much of a disruption… except for us.

-Other things to know about a salt mines tour
+Other things to know about the polish salt mine tour

-There are stands outside the mines that sell food and drinks, as well as a snack bar and gift shop half way through the tour, and a restaurant and another gift shop at the end of the tour.
+There are stands outside the mines that sell food and drinks, as well as a snack bar and gift shop half way through the tour.
+A restaurant and another gift shop are located at the end of the tour.
 There are also bathrooms at the halfway point.